orm011/orm011.github.io/_posts/2023-07-04-jupyter-notebook.md

 layout: post
 title: Combining images with text for better CLIP-based image search
 date: 2024-06-28 08:57:00-0400
-description: Combining images with text hints to improve image searches
+description: Combining images with text for better CLIP-based image search
 tags: machine-learning similarity-search retrieval AI
 categories:
 giscus_comments: true
 related_posts: false
+related_publications: true

 ---

 *TLDR: Nearest neighbor search from image examples is the default approach for image searches, but better approaches exist.
 Text-based searches using models like [CLIP](https://openai.com/index/clip/) can be much more accurate than example-based searches.
 We can combine the power of image examples with text hints, and I show a simple method to do it.*